5 Best Food Tours in Kyoto

 We loved our guide, Naru, who was full of enthusiasm about Kyoto’s local cuisine and took us to tons of fantastic stalls.
 We tried so many different foods, but some standouts for me were the sweet potato chips, the soy milk and cream croquettes, sweet walnuts, and tempura prawns.

-This tour is the perfect way to explore the Nishiki Market and it’s suitable for all types of travelers, although we especially think that budget travelers should snap up their spots before it sells out.
+This tour is the perfect way to explore the Nishiki Market, and it’s suitable for all types of travelers, although we especially think that budget travelers should snap up their spots before they sell out.
 The price of this tour is very competitive compared to other food tours in Kyoto, and we walked away feeling fit to burst!

 3. Kyoto Nishiki Market Food and Culture Walking Tour

-We loved this food tour because it not only took us on an exciting journey through the Nishiki Market, but because we also got a mini walking tour of the surrounding Nakagyo Ward.
-It was a nice way to discover central Kyoto, walk off all of the food we ate and soak up some culture.
+We loved this food tour because it not only took us on an exciting journey through the Nishiki Market, but also gave us a mini walking tour of the surrounding Nakagyo Ward.
+It was a nice way to discover central Kyoto, walk off all of the food we ate, and soak up some culture.
 Just be aware that it only runs on weekdays!

 But first things first: the food.
 This tour is an amazing choice for adventurous eaters who are excited to try new and unfamiliar foods in Japan!
 We had so much fun trying all new kinds of foods from tempura eels and katsu beef cutlets to tako tamago, which is candied octopus stuffed with a quail egg!
 Our guide, Akiho, really encouraged us to be bold and try new things, but she was never pushy.